JointlyTech/object-loudifier/README.md

 Even if the benchmarks show a big difference with a native object, yet the library is capable of easily handling tens of thousands of changes per second.

 In a real-case scenario, reaching milions of changes per second is possible (As in Benchmark #1).

-# ToDo

-- [ ] Indicate better the "allowNesting".
-- [ ] Test code coverage with babel instead of v8.
-- [ ] Analyze how to export the changed key in a wildcard listener.
-- [ ] Add infinite loop prevention.